hutorny/chaskey/README.md

 * Formatter – formats input string of bits as blocks, either buffering them or with zero-copy direct access
 * Cipher – implements forward and reverse transformations of the underlying block
 * Cbc – Cipher Block Chaining mode of operation
 * Mac – Message Authentication mode of operation
+* Cloc – Confidentiality and Authentication mode of operation, see https://eprint.iacr.org/2014/157.pdf

 In C++ primitives are implemented as templates, so that a cipher instance ultimately appears as  `Cbc<Cipher<N>,Formatter>` or `Mac<Cipher<N>,Formatter>`, where N is a number of transformation rounds, set equal to 8 in Chaskey8 class.<br>
 In JavaScript same primitives are  implemented as objects .
 Online demo is available on http://hutorny.in.ua/chaskey/